 What is the eligibility criteria for a staff permit?

-A LTH or Numbered Park permit can be obtained by those staff that qualifiy.
-The criteria is as follows, with modifications as appropriate.
+A LTH or Numbered Park permit can be obtained by staff who qualifiy.
+The criteria are as follows, with modifications as appropriate.

 - Continuing staff